ZeeBest23/ZeeBest23/README.md

 - 👋 Hi, @This_Zubia
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on my projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...

+- @linkedin.com/in/zubia-razi
+- @zubia98@gmail.com

 <!---
 ZeeBest23/ZeeBest23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.